-In the 1940s, a number of French companies began to include chicken embryo extracts in their skin care lines.
-Many French women were use to putting egg on their face – egg white could be used as a wrinkle smoothing face mask and egg yolk could be mixed with olive oil in a dry skin treatment – but this was something else.
+In the 1940s, a number of French companies began to include chicken embryo extracts in their skin-care lines.
+French women were use to putting egg on their face – egg white could be used as a wrinkle smoothing face mask and egg yolk could be mixed with olive oil in a dry skin treatment – but this was something else.

 Like other biological materials used in cosmetics – such as hormones, royal jelly and placental extract – the benefits of chicken embryo extracts were supposedly supported by scientific research.
 In the case of chicken embryo extracts the research often cited was done decades earlier by Dr. Alexis Carrel.

-Carrel was a French surgeon, biologist and Nobel Laureate who spent much of his working life the United States, including an extended period with the Rockefeller Institute for Medical Research in New York.
-It was there that he conducted experiments that would effect the scientific understanding of tissue cultures and cells for the next half-century.
+Carrel was a French surgeon, biologist and Nobel Laureate who spent much of his working life in the United States.
+This included an extended period with the Rockefeller Institute for Medical Research in New York and it was there that he conducted experiments that would effect the scientific understanding of tissue cultures and cells for the next half-century.

 In 1912, Carrel claimed that he had managed to maintain a culture of embryonic chicken heart cells beyond the fifteen or so days previously thought possible, and he later claimed that one particular cell line established in this period (number 725) had survived for decades (Witkowski, 1980).
 As this was much longer than the normal life of a chicken, Carrel used this result to support his belief that cells could grow and divide indefinitely, a conclusion that became the dominant scientific view until the 1960s.

-The idea that Carrel’s chicken heart cells were ‘immortal’ was widely reported, created a good deal of public attention, capturing the interest of anyone looking into rejuvenation therapies.
+The idea that Carrel’s chicken heart cells were ‘immortal’ was widely reported, created a good deal of public attention, and captured the interest of anyone looking into rejuvenation therapies.

 In 1922, Carrel coined the term tréphone (English: trephone) to describe substances that stimulated the continued growth and division of cells and made cell cultures ‘immortal’.
-Although he did not describe what they were, it was assumed that tissues associated with active cell proliferation, such as embryonic tissue, would have high concentrations of them.
-Cosmetic ‘logic’ follows that if trephones could be extracted and added to cosmetics they would have beneficial proliferation and rejuvenation effects on the skin, just like they did on tissue cultures; they would be a veritable ‘fountain of youth’.
+He did not describe what trephones were but it was assumed that tissues associated with active cell proliferation, such as embryonic tissue, would have high concentrations of them.
+Cosmetic ‘logic’ follows that if trephones could be extracted and added to cosmetics then they would have beneficial proliferation and rejuvenation effects on the skin, just like they did on tissue cultures, This would make them a veritable ‘fountain of youth’.
 A similar line of reasoning was sometimes taken to support the use of pollen in cosmetics.

 See also: Pollen Extracts

 Although embryos from other animals were used occasionally, chicken eggs were the usual source for extracts.
-Fertilised eggs incubated for 8–10 days were selected because this was when cell proliferation, and therefore trephones, would be maximised.
+Fertilised eggs incubated for 8–10 days were selected because this was when cell proliferation, and therefore trephones, were thought to be maximised.

-The embryos were separated from the whites and the yolks of eggs using sterile instruments, ground up, mixed with an isotonic Ringer-Locke solution and then stored in ampoules to avoid bacterial contamination.
+The embryos were separated from the whites and the yolks of eggs using sterile instruments.
+They were then ground up, mixed with an isotonic Ringer-Locke solution, and then stored in ampoules to avoid bacterial contamination.

 The resulting ‘vivi-sérum’ (Votre Beauté, 1949) could be kept for up to 10 days, provided it was stored at a favourable temperature.
-As the liquid form was of limited use, the embryo extract was usually freeze-dried so that it could be added to a wide range of cosmetics – any adverse effect this might have had on the trephones being conveniently glossed over.
+As the liquid form was of limited use, the embryo extract was usually freeze-dried so that it could be added to a wide range of cosmetics – glossing over any adverse effect this might have had on the trephones.

-Unlike hormones, placental extracts and royal jelly – all of which, to a greater or lesser extent, attracted considerable scientific investigation by cosmetic chemists – there seems to have been little published research into the use of embryo extracts in cosmetics and any suggested benefits are largely hearsay – despite of the frequent claims by French cosmetic companies of ‘exhaustive laboratory research’.
+Unlike hormones, placental extracts and royal jelly – all of which, to a greater or lesser extent, attracted the attention of cosmetic chemists – there seems to have been little published research into the use of embryo extracts in cosmetics and any suggested benefits are largely hearsay – despite of the frequent claims by French cosmetic companies of ‘exhaustive laboratory research’.
 Gattefossé, for example, claims they are efficacious but does not offer any supportive evidence other than his direct observations.

 Embryotherapy is an addition to vitamin therapy.
 During the embryo’s development a very active life goes on and its cells proliferate with unbelievable rapidity.
 From this there sprang the idea of their being principles governing the formation of tissues …